igrigorik/http-client-hints/README.md

 #### Which variables will be sent in CH header?

 CH is a generic transport and is not tied to any specific variable.
-Having said that, the provided examples are device width (dw), device height (dh), and device pixel ratio (dpr).

-#### Why device width and height, not viewport?

-The browser may not yet know the viewport size when the request is being dispatched, which creates a race condition.
+The current draft specifies three example variables (dw, dh, dpr), but CH is not restricted to these variables.
+Further, the UA can decide which variables should be sent and when.

 #### When should the CH header be sent?